RDFBones/RDFBones-O/docs/userguide/userguide_main.rst

 .. image:: gfx/process_classes.png
    :scale: 50 %

-Red coloured classes refer to the scientific role a researcher or data editor has assumed, while blue classes refer to (scientific) processes, i.e. the skeletal inventory dataset is the product of the inventorying process (See :ref:`LegendExplain` for further details on how to read RDFBones network graphs).
+Red coloured classes refer to the scientific role a researcher or data editor has assumed, while blue classes refer to (scientific) processes, i.e. the skeletal inventory dataset is the product of the inventorying process (See :ref:`LegendExplainSection` for further details on how to read RDFBones network graphs).
 Now, we produce an example dataset according to the uninstantiated blueprint provided by the above graph:

 .. image:: gfx/process_instances.png
-   :scale: 50 %
+   :scale: 40 %

 This graph appears more complex since it has an additional element over the uninstantiated graph: every class (solid-outlined parallelogram) has been replaced by an instance (dotted-outlined rectangles), and each instance has an 'rdf:type' triple specifying what the instance is.
 Furthermore, the IRI of the class is replaced by the IRI of the instance; some instances have received labels (e.g. the inventory), while others have not (e.g. the research contribution processes).
 Whether or not an instance has a label has no relevance on the validity of the instance; the label is only for easier differentiation and is added when deemed necessary, such as when naming a skeletal inventory.
 The IRI of every instance is unique and suffices to differentiate instances of the same class, though it is generally more difficult for human eyes than having unique labels.